lcp0578/facet-cli/README.md

 This behaviour can be disabled using the `--allow eternity` flag but it is generally bad idea to do it when working with large amounts of data as it can issue computationally prohibitive queries.

-Let's try it again, with a time filter:
+Try it again, with a time filter:

 ```
 facet -h 10.20.30.40 -q "